melikeaydogan/TTPN/README.md

 ## How to open TTPN code with QtCreator

-1. Choose Open & choose the CMakeLists.txt.
+1. Choose Open then choose the CMakeLists.txt from.
 Then The code will be shown like that

 ![alt text](https://user-images.githubusercontent.com/70952816/96138259-3f3b3f80-0f06-11eb-8b14-b193c6e0928d.png)